-The weather this spring was perfect throughout blossom time.
-Every petal and pistil has stayed intact, during a loud bee time.
+The weather this past spring was perfect throughout blossom time.
+Lucky.
+Every petal and pistil stayed intact during a loud bee time.
 Already the pears are starting to look abundant.
-Knobs as big as marbles have appeared overnight, two or three for every foot of branch.
+Knobs as big as marbles appeared overnight, two or three for every foot of branch.
 I suppose culling will be in order.
 One particular stupendous old tree seems to produce a full unculled crop of pears as big as softballs.
 When the August nights come, the sound of branches’ snapping will come over the meadow.
 A real farmer, I know, would fashion crutches for the branches.
 It’s wasteful not to.
 (I’ve also seen slings, of torn bedsheets knotted.)

 * * * *

 The Power/Love Trade-Off.